jhonalino/javascriptjhon.com/posts/get-your-javascript-web-app-started-without-react.md

 ## That's it!
-there's a lot more to vanilla JS but these 5 steps will get you started with your interactive web app without react.
+There’s a lot more to vanilla JS, but these 5 steps will get you started with your interactive Web app, without using React.

+Special thanks to [Chris Park](https://www.linkedin.com/in/christopher-park-863807132/) for editing this article.